PowerLoom/deploy/README.md

 ## For snapshotters

-1. Copy `env.example to .env` and ensure `RPC_URL` and `UUID` is filled
+1. Copy `env.example to .env` and ensure `RPC_URL` and `UUID` is filled.

+2. Setup docker to login with your Github:

+    - Get your Github personal access token [(classic)](https://github.com/settings/tokens/new).
+We recommend only giving the `read:packages` permission so this token cannot be abused.

+    - Set it in your environment: `export CR_PAT='<personal access token here>'`

+    - Login to docker using it: ` echo $CR_PAT | docker login ghcr.io -u USERNAME --password-stdin`

-2. Run the following command and follow instructions
+3. Run the following command and follow instructions

      ./build.sh